 9. Not Making Most of Life Experiences

 I got a rude awakening lately.
-I went to a beautiful place, on a mountain top overlooking the ocean, winding roads, small boats sailing at a distance, a gentle breeze, calm and quiet – a view to die for.
+I went to a beautiful place, on a mountaintop overlooking the ocean, winding roads, small boats sailing at a distance, a gentle breeze, calm and quite – a view to die for.
 As soon as I reached there all I did was take pictures.
 The moment I was done taking pictures I lost interest in the view- I was done and needed to move on to the next spot.
 A couple of days later my friend asked me how I felt being at such a heavenly location?
 The only memory my brain could jog back to was taking pictures and leaving.
 We only see and experience places through our camera lens these days, not through our eyes and all our senses.
 We can’t be doing things just to get likes, comments or to show off this shiny life from the outside.
 Do we experience things only to showcase it or do we showcase it because we fully experienced and internalized it?

 10. Advertise Overdose